rpecka/SwiftyEvent/README.md

 # SwiftyEvent

 ## Overview
-Add an overview here
+A thread safe, lightweigth event handling framework that automatically store weak references to subscribing code blocks. **SwiftyEvent** requires subscribing classes to keep references to their own handlers thus, it will not create retain cycles using the passed blocks.

 ## Build

-To build SwiftyEvent from the command line:
+To build **SwiftyEvent** from the command line:

 ```bash
 % cd <path-to-clone>